MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 </p></details></hint>
 <br>

 The final input parameters we want to add to `inlist_project` are related to the convective boundary mixing.
-For this exercise we will only consider exponential diffusive overshoot on top of the hydrogen burning convective core:
+For this exercise, we will only consider exponential diffusive overshoot on top of the hydrogen-burning convective core:

 $$D_{\rm ov} (r) = D_0 \exp \left(\frac{-2 \left[r-r_0\right]}{f_{\rm ov} H_{\rm p,0}} \right)$$